Pard: History

 By the medieval era, pards were commonplace in books and artwork where various depictions of them are shown (some even including "bearded manes").
 In the seventh-century book Etymologies, Isidore of Seville describes their coat as being mottled like a giraffe's.
 He goes on to describe them as being "headlong for blood" by being capable of killing their prey in a single leap.
 The author references Pliny the Elder's work by reaffirming that pards were the sires of cheetahs from lionesses.

 It wasn't until the 13th century that pards acquired their mythical reputation for being bloodthirsty and almost demonic creatures, primarily thanks to the MS Bodley 764 Bestiary.
 In this, their spots were said to symbolize sins, the devil, or even the variety of vices in mankind.
 It even claims that the Antichrist comes in the form of a pard.
 Despite the mention of their spots, in this bestiary pards are often illustrated without spots.
 Instead, they're colored and maned like a lion with a human-like, grinning face.

-Yet ironically, in the same century, different writers of the Aberdeen Bestiary oppositely describe the pard as a beautiful and gentle creature whose only enemy is the dragon.
+Yet ironically, in the same century, different writers of the Aberdeen Bestiary oppositely describe the pard (borrowing in this case from the panther) as a beautiful and gentle creature whose only enemy is the dragon.
 It's said to sleep for three days after filling its stomach and arise, carrying with it a sweet scent from its mouth which attracts all animals except the dragon.
 Its roar is said to terrify the dragon into fleeing to its den.
 In this bestiary, the creature is said to symbolize Jesus Christ who opposes the devil.
 It also features the most accurate illustrations of it, depicting a creature with dark fur, spots, and no mane.

 By the 14th century, they are characterized again as a real animal.
 The Byzantine poem "An Entertaining Tale of Quadrupeds," describes pards (also called "cat-pards" and "leopards" interchangeably in the text) as being resistant to fleas--and thus good for using their pelts as bedspreads.
 Their tails are noted as being "comically" short like a lynx's and that the creature often lives in quarries.

-Finally, by the 1700s, despite centuries of confusion, scientists understood cheetahs and leopards to be their own, independent species of cat and not the offspring of leopards and lions.
+Finally, by the 1700s, despite centuries of confusion, scientists understood cheetahs and leopards to be their own, independent species of cat and not the offspring of pards and lions.